Stokes mortar: American usage

 After American entry into World War I, the Stokes mortar was standardised as the "Mortar, Trench, 3", Mk.
 I" and "Mortar, Trench, 3", Mk.
 IA2."
 Although production of the weapon was started in the United States before the end of the war, few American-built weapons reached France and most of those actually used in combat were of British manufacture.
 It was used in the Banana Wars and helped American forces defeat Sandinista rebels during the Second Battle of Las Cruces on 1 January 1928.
 Refinements of the British Stokes mortar were made by French weapons designer Edgar Brandt in the interwar period, resulting in the Brandt mortar.
 The new weapon, which was adopted by the Americans as the M1 mortar and put into limited production starting in 1935, had a heavier barrel, cross-leveling device on the bipod, and a new base plate.
 By 1942, the Mk.
 I and Mk.
 IA2 had been fully supplanted by the M1 and reclassified as "limited standard."

 Other usage

 The Paraguayan Army made extensive use of the Stokes mortar during the Chaco War, especially as a siege weapon in the Battle of Boquerón in September 1932.
+The Bolivian Army also used them in the same conflict.
 Stokes mortars were widely used by the Republican Army during the Spanish Civil War, sold mostly by Poland.
 In September 1936, 44,000 Stokes rounds arrived in Spain.